Political Science & Critical Identity Studies with a Minor in Chinese

 Class of 2024

-Channtha (Moon) Sum is a rising sophomore at Beloit College, majoring in political science and intended to minor in Chinese.
+Channtha (Moon) Sum attends Beloit College, majoring in political science and critical identity studies with a minor in Chinese.
 In 2018, Channtha was selected to participate in the JENESYS Exchange Program, which allowed her to study abroad in Japan.
 This program provided her the chance to meet high-potential youths from three countries – Thailand, Myanmar, and Cambodia – and exchange culture, tradition, and discuss social and environmental issues with other participants.

 Channtha is very passionate about debating controversial social issues.
 In Cambodia, she was invited to join a debate program with The Perspective Cambodia for several months, where she discussed problems facing Cambodia such as traffic accidents, substance abuse problems, and human rights violations.
 She also led a group of Cambodian University students to raise awareness for Freedom of Expression in Cambodian Higher Education Institutions.
 Channtha also received second place in the Youth and Culture Debate of the Royal University of Phnom Penh.